 She started a hand silkscreen studio, PĒKA PRINTS, in S.F. to produce yardage for home furnishings while teaching at Pacific Basin School of Textiles in Berkley, CA. Her first flooring collection followed in the early 90’s.

 While teaching at Parsons School of Design and working on interior gut renovations, Harrow built her a boutique flooring business.
-Although she caters to the extravagant when embedding fiber optics or Swarovski crystals into our carpets, her company, Groundplans offers diverse possibilities extending its scope with her new children’s rug line footprints.
+Although she caters to the extravagant when embedding fiber optics or Swarovski crystals into our carpets, Groundplans offers diverse possibilities extending its scope with her new children’s rug line footprints.

 Harrow says the goal is not simply to make a sale but to develop a relationship with each client that mutually inspires and elevates.